[Updated May 4th, 2021 - to include actions needed for "Report time of action stat" setting changes to use "On conversion date"]

 **These changes affect all campaign types.**

-- Attribution setting: which will show which attribution setting is specifically used for the object (or multiple if mixed)
+- Attribution setting: which will show which attribution setting is specifically used for the object.
+It will look something like this "1d_view_7d_click" if using one of the standard attributions, else it may contain one of these values:

 - Is Campaign using SKAdNetwork: will show true or false values if the campaign is SKAdNetwork-specific

-We've also added a new advanced setting "Use account attribution setting" which will force it to use the originally defined attribution setting when it was at the account level.
+We also added a new advanced setting "Use account attribution setting" which will force it to use the originally defined attribution setting when it was at the account level.
+However, has been deprecated with the release of the ATT prompt now.
+We will schedule the removal of the setting later.

 More details about these settings and their use will be recorded under Can I Set a Custom Conversion Window for Facebook Ads Metrics?